Open Source Makes Great Source

 • The encryption technology used by most of the planet is OpenSSL, a solid open source encryption program

-• Most websites use an open source database MySQL / MariaDB
+• Most websites use an open source database PostGreSQL / MariaDB

 We are part of the movement